THE FOUR (4) PRINCIPAL REASONS FOR USING DOCK LIFTS ARE AS FOLLOWS:

 SOME PEOPLE HAVE SUGGESTED THAT TAILGATES ARE A VIABLE ALTERNATIVE TO DOCK LIFTS.
 WE DISAGREE FOR THE FOLLOWING REASONS:

 - Although the initial cost of a tailgate is about the same as a dock lift, the annual maintenance of tailgates is far more expensive.

 - The tailgate equipped truck is only good for one vendor whereas the dock lift can benefit operations with any size truck from any vendor.

 - The tailgate installation on a truck reduces truck capacity by up to 3,000 lbs. and increases wear on the vehicle, which increases truck operating costs that are usually passed on to the customer.

-- Dock lifts are equipped with handrails while the small platforms on tailgate lifts rarely have any kind of handrail and therefore greatly increases the risk of the operator falling.
+- Dock lifts are equipped with handrails while the small platforms on truck tailgate lifts rarely have any kind of handrail and therefore greatly increases the risk of the operator falling.

 Loading dock lifts have greater utility, are much safer and far less costly than tailgate lifts.

 KEEP YOUR DOCK OPERATIONS ON THE LEVEL WITH AN ADVANCE DOCK LIFT